ryanflorence/Loop/Docs/Loop.md

 Class: Loop {#Loop}
 ===================

-A Utility Class.
+<big>A Utility Class.
 Its methods can be implemented with  [Class-implement][1] into any [Class][2].
 Used to run a class method on a periodical.

-Useful in galleries, slideshows, tickers, sprite animations, pulsing, logout scripts, etc.  Anything that needs to run the same function repeatedly.
+Useful in galleries, slideshows, tickers, sprite animations, pulsing, logout scripts, etc.  Anything that needs to run the same function repeatedly.</big>

 [1]: http://mootools.net/docs/core/Class/Class/#Class:implement
 [2]: http://mootools.net/docs/core/Class/Class